 We can do this between JULY 3-13 , 2018 (small group starting the 6-16)

 We start in Cusco Cuzco, taking in the grandeur of the Andes Mountain Range.
 Snow capped mountains and primitive villages will be the mainstay as you experience Peru in a way that goes beyond, ordinary.

 If you prefer the paved roads...there are plenty of them, connecting every major city and points of interest.
 If secondary roads and back country are what you want, you will be in the middle of it all.

-3rd Day 2.
-Machu Picchu Tour, ride to Laras, enjoy natural hot springs high in the Andes Mountains.
+4th Day 2.
+Machu Picchu Tour, Back to Ollantaytambo, ride to Laras, enjoy natural hot springs high in the Andes Mountains.

-8th Day 7.
-Chivay to the Colca Canyon "Condor observation point" and then on to Espinar over the most remote, mountain, dirt and gravel roads of the trip...breathtaking.
+10th Day 8.
+Chivay to the Colca Canyon "Condor observation point" and then on to Espinar over the most remote, mountain, dirt and gravel roads of the trip...breathtaking, Ending in Espinar.

-9th Day 8.
-Then from Espinar and the Hanging Inca Bridge "Q'eswachaka" one of the most amazing and inspiring sights of the trip and some of the most beautiful twisty roads you will ever encounter.
+11th Day 9.
+Then from Espinar and the Hanging Inca Bridge "Q'eswachaka" one of the most amazing and inspiring sights of the trip and some of the most beautiful twisty roads you will ever encounter, ending in Cusco

-11th Day 10.
+12th Day 10.
 Enjoy the local sights in Cusco.
-Many fantastic restaurants, architecture, shopping, barber shop, Inca massage...you get the idea.
+Many fantastic restaurants, architecture, shopping, barber shops, Inca Massage...you get the idea

 Helmet, gloves and motorcycle goggles/shield, Though I can't imagine not bringing your own...